 Dr Monreal concluded that in individuals with MS and low levels of sNfL and sGFAP within the first year of MS onset, any disease-modifying treatment (DMT) can be considered, as they are at low risk for inflammation and the development of RAW and PIRA.
 However, individuals with elevated sNfL score are good candidate for early use of high-efficacy DMTs to reduce the risk of PIRA linked to underlying inflammation and, especially, the risk of RAW.
 Individuals with high levels of sGFAP and low levels of sNfL could use any treatment because they have lower inflammation.
 In this last instance, the risk for RAW might be reduced, but the risk for PIRA would not be affected.
 Professor Zipp asked what elements might drive the choice of treatment, when magnetic resonance imaging (MRI), clinical prognostic markers, and measurements of sNfL and sGFAP are available.
 Dr Monreal suggested that it depends on how elevated the sNfL and sGFAP levels are, as sNfL concentration provide a quantitative estimation of ongoing inflammation.

+Dr Ashley Beecham from the University of Miami took the stage to present a fascinating genetic study [5].
+Historically, ancestrally diverse populations have been underrepresented in genetic research, which limits a full understanding of the genetic architecture of the disease.
+This lack of representation exacerbates health inequalities and renders the translation of genetic findings into clinical practice incomplete.
 In a multi-ethnic cohort of approximately 8,000 individuals from self-reported Hispanic and African American backgrounds, researchers identified key genetic loci associated with MS risk.
 Dr Beecham and her colleagues identified novel population-specific risk alleles that may contribute to the diverse manifestation of MS across racial and ethnic groups.
 They demonstrated the presence of novel population-specific risk alleles, even within previously identified MS loci, and finally demonstrated the utility of a trans-ethnic approach for fine-mapping of risk loci, enabling the identification of both ancestry-specific and cosmopolitan alleles with coding and regulatory potential.
 These studies hold great promise for advancing treatment and prevention strategies in diverse ancestral populations.

 Dr Antoine Gavoille from the University Hospital Center of Lyon then addressed the issue of therapeutic inertia in women with MS [6].
 Therapeutic inertia is defined as the failure to initiate or intensify therapy when treatment goals are not met.
 Dr Gavoille emphasised that women of childbearing age with MS are often under-treated compared to men with similar disease severity.
 An analysis of over 22,000 individuals with relapsing MS in the French MS registry (OFSEP) revealed that women were significantly less likely than men to be treated with any DMT and were even less likely to receive high-efficacy DMTs.